A moving 'reunion' for descendants of Holocaust survivors

 Fellow survivors did the same, not wanting to dwell on their rotten teeth or explain why they refused to waste even a single piece of bread.

 'It's a wound,' Ruth Salton said of what she and her husband of 63 years experienced growing up.
-'We didn't want any of our kids to carry the stuff that we lived through.'
+'We didn't want any of our kids to carry the stuff that we lived through.
+We thought, 'It will hurt them.
+We want them to be happy.''

 George Salton proudly served in the same U.S. Army that had rescued him.
 He earned degrees in physics and electrical engineering.
 He worked in a high-level role at the Pentagon and held an executive position in the aerospace industry.

-But eventually, his three children - especially Eisen - demanded answers about his childhood.
+But eventually, his three children - especially Eisen, named after a grandmother she never knew - demanded answers about his childhood.

+That led to George, Ruth and the three adult children traveling to Poland in 1998 to visit old concentration camps and ghettos, the remnants of synagogues and cemeteries throughout the central European country.

 With Eisen's help, Salton recounted the details of his family's Holocaust experience in his 2002 memoir.